winksaville/exper-surrealdb-take/README.md

 This is based on [this post](https://github.com/surrealdb/surrealdb/issues/2848#issuecomment-1765240638) in issue [Feature: Add Implementations for QueryResult #2848](https://github.com/surrealdb/surrealdb/issues/2848).
-It shows that you can deserialize into a Vec of structs but you have name the individual fields of the struct in the SurQL SELECT statement.
+It shows that you can deserialize into a Vec of structs but you have to name the individual fields of the struct in the SurQL SELECT statement.
+Actually you can use '*' instead of the file names.

 The other thing I learned is that `take` allows you to chain together [multiple query calls from a "db"](https://github.com/surrealdb/surrealdb/blob/2219388802dd9d769e17c15f6f3d94bb2cd64676/lib/src/api/method/query.rs#L280-L346)